-• Release of Organic Acids: When soil P supplies are low, many plants excrete a wide range of organic compounds to increase the availability of relatively insoluble compounds, such as some calcium phosphate minerals.
-The organic acids have a role in dissolving nutrients (due to pH) and providing an excellent growth substrate for soil microorganisms.
-Most soils have populations of microorganisms that are capable of dissolving P-containing minerals, so addition of an organic substrate may encourage their growth in low-P conditions.
-Mycorrhizal fungi also form complex relationships with most plant species, where the fungi provide various benefits for the plant, including improved nutrition, in exchange for carbohydrate for fungal maintenance and growth.

-• Changes in Root Structure: Plants growing in a low-P soil tend to direct more of their photosyntate carbohydrates to root development and often have more fine roots with a small diameter, resulting in a larger surface area.
-A large root surface area allows plants to access more of the soil and scavenge any soluble phosphate that may be present.

-• Enzyme Release: In low-P conditions, plants generally increase the production of enzymes that enhance the rate of P release from soil organic matter, especially from phytate.
+- Release of Organic Acids: When soil P supplies are low, many plants excrete a wide range of organic compounds to increase the availability of relatively insoluble compounds, such as some calcium phosphate minerals.
+The organic acids have a role in dissolving nutrients (due to pH), complexing soil cations, and providing an excellent growth substrate for soil microorganisms.
+Common organic exudates include substances such as malate, citrate, acetate, and oxalate which can lead to root-zone modification. - Most soils have populations of microorganisms that are capable of dissolving P-containing minerals, so addition of an organic substrate may encourage their growth in low-P conditions.
+Mycorrhizal fungi also form complex relationships with most plant species, where the fungi provide various benefits for the plant, including improved nutrition, in exchange for carbohydrate for fungal maintenance and growth. - Changes in Root Structure: Plants growing in a low-P soil tend to direct more of their photosynthate energy to root development and often have more fine roots with a small diameter, resulting in a larger surface area.
+A large root surface area allows plants to access more of the soil and scavenge any soluble phosphate that may be present. - Enzyme Release: In low-P conditions, plants generally increase the production of enzymes that enhance the rate of P release from soil organic matter.
+The phosphatase enzymes are not effective in mineralizing phytate, the dominant form of organic P in many soils.
 Phytase, the enzyme responsible for phytate hydrolysis, is primarily released by microorganisms, which indirectly improves the P availability for nearby roots.

 These root modifications occur as a result of low soil P availability, requiring plants to devote additional energy to the roots and away from above-ground growth.
 The excretion of organic compounds from roots can consume as much as half of all the carbon allocated to the root system, although this number is highly variable.
 The energy costs of mycorrhizal associations with various plant species ranges from 4 to 20% of the daily net photosynthesis.
 Plant geneticists are looking for ways to make plant roots more efficient at recovering nutrients from the soil.
 While we wait for improved plant genetics, there are many practical things that can be done to get the maximum benefit from added nutrients.
-Place nutrients in the soil in the proper form and in the correct place so plant roots can support abundant yields of high-quality products.
+Begin by placing nutrients in the soil in the proper form and in the correct place so plant roots can support abundant yields of high-quality products.